 - 1/2 cup sugar

 - Preheat your oven to 350 degrees.
-Press tinfoil into a 9inch square pan.
+Press tinfoil or parchment paper into a 9inch square pan.
 Spray lightly with nonstick spray.

 - Crush your graham crackers using your food processor till a fine crumb is formed.